palewire/first-web-scraper/notes/python-basics.md

 In which case it would return the number 5.

 The black box analogy is the key thing to understand about functions.
 Once you write one (assuming you do so correctly), you don't need to know how it works.
 You can just feed it an input and expect an output in return.
-This is going to be a major part of Django programming, so try to commit that concept to memory.

 As for how functions are declared, you'll notice a couple new details as well as some similarities to loops.
 First, every function must be declared by the word ```def```, which stands for "define".
 That is followed by the name of the function (you can call it anything you want, but as always, it should ideally make some kind of logical sense), and then a set of parentheses in which you can define the arguments a function should expect.